cul/ldpd-hyacinth/README.md

 # Start the application using rails server
 rails s -p 3000
 ```
-And, in separate terminal windows, run this to start the webpack dev server:
+And, in a separate terminal window, run this to start the webpack dev server:

 ```
 ./bin/webpacker-dev-server